fisart/Tempest/README.md

 More details can be found in the header of the script

-Tempest Station is a PHP Script which needs the following preconditions :
+B.) Tempest Station is a PHP Script which needs the following preconditions :

 1.) a Tempest Weather Station from Weather flow,
 2.)
 IP Symcon which you can find here : https://www.symcon.de/